Skip to content

 6. Gaia-X Trust Framework components

-This section focuses on the mandatory software components that are being operated only by the Gaia-X Digital Clearing Houses (GXDCHs) to enable the issuing of Gaia-X Credentials.
+This section focuses on the mandatory software components that are being operated only by the Gaia-X Digital Clearing Houses (GXDCHs) to enable the issuing of Gaia-X Compliance Credentials.

-6.2 Gaia-X Registry
+6.1 Gaia-X Registry

 The Gaia-X Registry (see https://registry.gaia-x.eu) is a public distributed, non-repudiable, immutable, permissionless database with a decentralised infrastructure and the capacity to automate code execution.

-ℹ️ The Ecosystems may want to have their own instance of a local Registry or equivalent.
+ℹ The Ecosystems may want to have their own instance of a local Registry or equivalent.
 Technically, this component can be part of the ecosystem’s local Catalogues.

 The Gaia-X Registry is the backbone of the ecosystem governance, which stores information, similarly to the Official Journal of the European Union, such as: